 .1692 * 100 = 16.92%

 First, it’s important to note that a higher credit score will qualify you for a lower APR.
 It doesn’t matter if you are applying for a business credit card, seeking a home mortgage, or in need of a business loan, a high credit score will work in your favor.
 There are many benefits of a high credit score, with this being at the top of the list.
 A lower annual percentage rate, of course, means you’ll be paying less for the cost of borrowing money.

-Along these lines, if you’re quoted at a certain APR, there are ways to get a lower APR, but don’t count on this happening.
-If you want to attempt to secure a lower rate, there are things you can do:
+Along these lines, if you’re quoted at a certain APR, there are ways to try and get a lower rate, but they’re not always successful.
+Nevertheless, if you do decide you want to try and secure a lower rate, there are a few things you can do:

-A lower APR is always better, but you should not expect to be in position to negotiate this on a regular basis (if at all).
-This is why it is so important to seek the best offer upfront.
+Ultimately, a lower annual percentage rate is always better for your business, but you should not expect to be in a position to negotiate this on a regular basis (if at all).
+This is why, as you may imagine, it’s so important to seek the best offer upfront.
 It may not sound like a big deal when applying for a loan or credit card offer, but one APR point can make a huge difference.
 Over the course of 10+ years, a reduction of one percentage point will save you thousands of dollars.

-Note: The way you compare APR numbers for a loan, as well as other details, will not be the same as the way you compare the features of a credit card.
-With a loan, you know you will absolutely be paying fees to receive the capital.
-This means the APR will definitely come into play.
-With a credit card, this isn’t always true, since you have the option of paying your balance in full, the APR will not make as much of a difference.
+Plus, the way you compare APR numbers for a loan, as well as other details, will not be the same as the way you compare the features of a credit card.
+With a loan, you know you will absolutely be paying fees to receive the capital—meaning the annual percentage rate will always come into play.
+With a credit card, on the other hand, as we mentioned above, if you pay your balance in full, the APR will not make as much of a difference.
 Therefore, you might instead consider factors like annual fees, rewards programs, and other perks above the annual percentage rate.